Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Richard Feynman and the Principle of Relativity: Another Notable Exception

 \section{Richard Feynman and the Principle of Relativity: Another Notable Exception}

-In almost all major physics textbooks of the twentieth century, the principle of relativity is presented as a postulate of Einstein and is almost never attributed to Henri Poincaré.
-The latter generally appears only in specialized works on the history of science.
+In many major physics textbooks of the twentieth century, the principle of relativity is presented primarily as one of Einstein’s two postulates, with no discussion of Henri Poincaré’s earlier formulation.
+Poincaré generally appears much more prominently in specialized works on the history of science than in standard pedagogical accounts of relativity.

-A notable exception is found in Volume~1 of Richard Feynman’s celebrated \emph{Lectures on Physics}, published in 1965.
-When introducing special relativity, Feynman makes a point of recalling that the statement of the principle, namely, that the laws of physics must have the same form in all uniformly moving reference frames, was first formulated and named by Henri Poincaré.
+A notable exception is found in Volume~I of Richard Feynman’s celebrated \emph{Lectures on Physics}.
+In the chapter on relativistic energy and momentum, Feynman explicitly recalls Poincaré’s formulation of the principle of relativity: the laws of physical phenomena must be the same for a fixed observer and for an observer in uniform translational motion, so that no experiment can reveal whether one is carried along in such a motion \cite{feynman-lectures}.

-This explicit acknowledgment of Poincaré’s priority is, within the context of major teaching texts, almost unique.
-It stands in contrast with the usual presentation, centered on Einstein, which dominated the teaching of modern physics throughout much of the twentieth century.
+This acknowledgment is significant.
+Feynman does not merely mention Poincaré in passing; he reproduces Poincaré’s statement of the principle itself.
+Within the context of major physics teaching texts, this is a notable exception to the usual Einstein-centered presentation of special relativity.
+It shows that Poincaré’s priority in formulating the principle of relativity could be recognized even in a broadly pedagogical account, although such recognition remained uncommon.